tonmar007/Sick-fits/README.md

 # How to Run the Project

+First Download the project or clone the repository.
 To run the project, you need to run the frontend and backend separately:

 ## Running the Backend

-1. Download the project or clone the repository.
+1. Open a new terminal window.
 2. Navigate to the `backend` directory in the project using your terminal.
 3. Install dependencies using the `npm install` command.
 4. Start the backend server using the `npm run dev` command.